Neshri/Introspection/evolving_graphs/rules.md

-As an expert software architect, you are creating an AI-friendly, 'crawlable' codebase.
-Your goal is to ensure an AI agent can navigate the code efficiently.
-Adhere strictly to these rules:
+As an expert software architect, your objective is to build a stable, scalable, and AI-friendly codebase (Version 1).
+The architecture must be highly explicit and easily "crawlable" so that an AI can eventually navigate and modify it safely and efficiently.

 Rule 0: System Integrity

-    A. Context Propagation: Pass this full ruleset to any sub-agent.
+    A. Context Propagation: Pass this full ruleset to any sub-agent assisting in development to ensure architectural consistency.

-    B. Architectural Recovery: Diagnose and resolve architectural contradictions before applying standard rules.
+    B. Architectural Recovery: Before writing code, diagnose and resolve any contradictions in the existing architecture against these rules.

-(Standard Architectural Rules)
+Architectural Rules

-Core Principles:
+Core Structure:

-    Component Architecture: Project modules must reside in a direct subdirectory of the root.
-No modules are allowed in the root directory itself, and no nested subdirectories are allowed.
+    Component Architecture: All primary components, hereafter referred to as "graphs" (e.g., agent_graph, linter_graph), must reside as direct subdirectories within the /evolving_graphs/ directory.
+No Python modules are permitted in the project root or directly within /evolving_graphs/.
+All modules must belong to a specific graph.

-    Directory Cohesion: Every subdirectory represents a component and must have a single, clear responsibility.
-A directory with over 25 modules suggests a refactor is needed.

-    Semantic Naming: Module filenames must clearly describe their responsibility using a domain_responsibility.py pattern (e.g., agent_core.py, linter_rules_compliance.py).
+    Semantic Naming: Module filenames must follow the domain_responsibility.py pattern (e.g., agent_core.py, memory_interface.py).

-    Designated Entry Points: Any executable function of the project (e.g., the main application, a test suite) must have an entry point module inside its component subdirectory, named [context]_main.py.
+    Designated Entry Points: Each component subdirectory must have a single executable entry point named [context]_main.py.

-    File Size: No file shall exceed 300 non-empty, non-comment lines.
+    File Size: Modules shall not exceed 300 non-empty, non-comment lines to enforce modularity.

-    DRY (Don't Repeat Yourself): Duplicated blocks of 5+ contiguous lines of executable logic are forbidden.

-        Extract the duplicated logic into a new, reusable function or class.
+    DRY (Don't Repeat Yourself): Duplicated blocks of 5+ lines are forbidden.
+Extract them into a function within a relevant [component]_utils.py module.

-        Place this logic into a new module named [component]_utils_core.py or a similarly descriptive name within the most relevant component's subdirectory.

-        Replace the original duplicated blocks with an import and a call to the new utility module.

-Import and API Rules:

-    Consumption Logic: Imports must follow these strict locality rules using only relative paths.
+Imports & API:

+    Strictly Relative Imports: All intra-project imports must be relative.
+This ensures components are self-contained and prevents unintended coupling.
 Absolute imports are forbidden.

-        Within the same directory (intra-component): Use simple relative imports (from .sibling_module import X).

-        Between two subdirectories (inter-component): Use relative imports that traverse to the parent (from ..directory_name.module_name import X).

-        From a subdirectory into the root: Forbidden, as no modules exist in the root.

-        Exception: Entry point modules (named [context]_main.py) may use absolute imports for dependencies within the same component, provided they include mandatory comments.
+        Intra-Component: from .sibling_module import X

+        Inter-Component Execution: A component may only execute another component as a subprocess via its entry point, never through a direct import.
+This creates a stability firewall.

-    Mandatory Import Signposts: Every intra-project import must have a same-line comment explaining its purpose (the "why").
-The comment, excluding the preceding #, must not exceed 60 characters.
+    Mandatory Import Signposts: Every relative import must have a same-line comment explaining its purpose.

-        Correct: from .agent_planner import Planner # To generate the next sequence of actions.
+        from .agent_planner import Planner # To generate the next sequence of actions.

-    No Public API (_init_.py): All __init__.py files must be empty.
-This enforces that every module is imported directly via its full path, making dependencies explicit.
+    Empty __init__.py: All __init__.py files must be empty to make every module dependency explicit in its import path.

+State and Data Management:

+    Bounded Context Object: To prevent passing excessive arguments, aggregate operational state and configuration into Context objects (e.g., AgentContext).
+These objects are created in the main entry point and passed down the call stack, making data dependencies explicit in function signatures.

+    Memory Abstraction Layer: All interactions with the external memory store (e.g., ChromaDB) must be handled by a single, dedicated memory_interface.py module.
+This module is the sole gateway for memory operations and should be accessed via the Context object.

 Final Compliance Check: